-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- 1. Lower header to ground, shut down combine, and remove key from ignition. - 2.
+- 1. Lower header to the ground, shut down the combine, and remove the key from the ignition. - 2.
 Open left endshield.
-Refer to 3.3.1 Opening Left Endshield, page 20. - 3.
+For instructions, refer to 3.3.1 Opening Left Endshield, page 20. - 3.
 Loosen nuts (A). - 4.
 Rotate control (B) until desired voltage range is achieved.
-Refer to 6.1.2 Height Sensor Output Voltage Range Combine Requirements, page 74.
+For instructions, refer to 6.1.3 Height Sensor Output Voltage Range Combine Requirements, page 72.